 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-Knowledge and understanding of Sports Therapy is developed through an integrated programme of teacher-led lectures, tutorials, seminars and laboratory based practical sessions, and through the guided use of student centred learning activities such as problem solving exercises, case studies, directed reading and e-learning.
+You will develop knowledge and understanding of Sports Therapy through an integrated programme of teacher-led lectures, tutorials, seminars and laboratory based practical sessions, and through the guided use of student centred learning activities such as problem solving exercises, case studies, directed reading and e-learning.

 Level 4 provides a solid foundation of general subjects underpinning Sports Therapy and Sport and Exercise Science including; anatomy, physiology, biomechanics, research and the application of sports principles.
-In-depth studies of sports injuries, manual therapy techniques, applied sports biomechanics, and physiology are the focus of the level 5 programme.
+In-depth studies of sports injuries, manual therapy techniques, exercise rehabilitation, applied sports biomechanics, and physiology are the focus of the level 5 programme.
 At level 6, emphasis is placed on advanced and applied aspects of treating and managing sports injuries.
-Opportunities to explore the ethical dimensions of the discipline are available at all levels.
+You will have opportunities to explore the ethical dimensions of the discipline at all levels.

-Utilisation of the University’s VLE, Weblearn, has become an invaluable tool with which to disseminate information and to support and assess student learning.
-In addition, students will be using facilities provided within the University’s Science Centre, which include state-of-the-art physiology laboratories, therapy treatment rooms, and an expansive sports hall
+Utilisation of the University’s VLE, Weblearn, is an invaluable tool with which to disseminate information and to support and assess student learning.
+In addition, you will be using facilities provided within the University’s Science Centre, which include state-of-the-art physiology laboratories, therapy treatment rooms, and an expansive sports hall.